 Medical researchers are still working to conclusively determine what causes sarcoma.
 While scientists have confirmed that certain factors can increase a person’s risk of developing a sarcoma, the role that these risk factors play is still under investigation.
 At Moffitt Cancer Center, we are looking to discover why some people develop sarcomas while others do not, especially when both groups of people share the same established risk factors.

-With regard to what potentially causes sarcoma, researchers know that sarcomas – like many other cancers – develop as a result of DNA mutations.
+Researchers know that sarcomas—like many other cancers—develop as a result of DNA mutations.
 These mutations can: